Carnegie railway station

-Carnegie railway station is located on the Pakenham and Cranbourne lines in Victoria, Australia.
-It serves the south-eastern Melbourne suburb of Carnegie, and it opened on 2 April 1879 as Rosstown.
-It was renamed Carnegie on 1 May 1909.
+Carnegie railway station is a commuter railway station located in the suburb of Carnegie, in the southeastern suburbs of Melbourne, Victoria, Australia.
+The station originally opened in 1879 as Rosstown.
+The station received its current name in 1909 alongside the renaming of the suburb.
+Carnegie is an elevated premium station, consisting of a single island platform connected to the station concourse on Koornang Road via escalators, lifts and a staircase.

+Carnegie station is currently served by the Pakenham and Cranbourne lines which are both part of the Melbourne railway network.
+Additionally, the station is served by four bus routes, including SmartBus route 900.
+The station is approximately 17 kilometres (11.8 mi), or around a 33-minute train ride away, from Flinders Street.

+Description

+Carnegie railway station is located in the suburb of Carnegie.
+On the south side of the station is Morton Road, and Koorang Road is to the west.
+The station is owned by VicTrack, a state government agency, and is operated by Metro Trains Melbourne.
+The station is approximately 12.5 kilometres (7.8 mi), or around a 21-minute train ride away, from Flinders Street.

+Carnegie station consists of a single-island platform which is located above the road, and is connected to Koorang Road through stairs, a lift and escalators.
+The length of the platform is approximately 160 m, long enough for a Metro Trains' 7-car HCMT.

+The main car park at the station is located on Morton Avenue, just south of the station.
+The station fully complies with the Disability Discrimination Act of 1992, as there is a lift that connects the station entrance with Platforms 1 and 2.

 History

-Opening one month after the railway line from Caulfield was extended to Oakleigh, Carnegie station, like the suburb itself, gets it name from philanthropist Andrew Carnegie.
+Carnegie station opened on 2 April 1879 just one month after the railway line from Caulfield was extended to Oakleigh, Carnegie station, like the suburb itself, gets it name from philanthropist Andrew Carnegie.
 Originally named Rosstown, after entrepreneur William Ross, the name change occurred in May 1909 after Ross' failed speculative developments made the name unpopular.
 Residents supported the name change to Carnegie, who were seeking to obtain funds from the philanthropist for a library, which was to be unsuccessful.

-In 1911, a crossover was provided at the Down end of the station.
-In 1966, it was abolished.

-In 1967, boom barriers replaced interlocked gates at the former Koornang Road level crossing, which was located at the Up end of the station.
-The signal box, which protected the level crossing, was also abolished during this time.
+In 1967, boom barriers replaced interlocked gates at the former Koornang Road level crossing, which was located at the up end of the station.

 In March 2014, the Level Crossing Removal Authority announced a grade separation project to replace the Koornang Road level crossing immediately to the west of the station.
 This included rebuilding the station above its previous location.
-On 18 June 2018, the new station opened.
+On 18 June 2018, the rebuilt station opened.

 Platforms and services

-Carnegie has one island platform with two faces.
-It is serviced by Metro Trains' Pakenham and Cranbourne line services.